Data Quality Metric Library

 Consequence of Poor Quality Data

-Incomplete dataset used for wet crash analysis associated with skid management processes.
+An incomplete dataset could be used for wet crash analysis associated with skid management processes, resulting in inaccurate decision-making.

-ONRC and ONF Safety Performance Measures results will be impacted by having an incomplete dataset through not being updated/maintained frequently.
+ONRC and ONF Safety Performance Measures results could be impacted by having an incomplete dataset through not being updated/maintained frequently.

 Potential reason(s) for not being at the expected standard unique to this metric